Capital-M Music

 I’m going to pull an instrumental slow air for Dorian mode.
 This is from The Chieftains album The Chieftains 7, and is a track called “No. 6 The Coombe”:

 Aeolian mode is natural minor, and there is a difference of sorts between tonal minor harmony and aeolian mode / natural minor, which is that the 7th scale degree is a minor seventh above the tonic, which means the V chord is minor (and vii is actually bVII, and is major, not diminished).
-I’ll have more to say about modal harmony at a later date.
-But this phenomenon has led some people to argue that natural minor itself should be thought of as modal (Aeolian) and not tonal.
+Again, see the next section on Modal Harmony.
+This phenomenon has led some people to argue that natural minor itself should be thought of as modal (Aeolian) and not tonal.
 In Celtic music, if you see “minor-ish” tunes or songs, they are much more likely to be Dorian, not Aeolian, but there are certainly some tunes that are actually Aeolian.
 One of them is a common Hornpipe, “The Rights of Man”:

 Modal Harmony